DXDX-AM

 DXDX (693 AM) Radyo Ronda is a radio station owned and operated by the Radio Philippines Network.
 The station's studio is located along P. Acharon Blvd., Brgy.
 Dadiangas West, General Santos.

+On June 8, 2026, The station's broadcasts have stopped due to the collapse of its broadcasting faclities along with multiple other FM/AM stations due to the 7.8 magnitude earthquake in the Soccsksargen region.